P4W4R/ma-GCam/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Experiment with your taste and creativity with all the config files provided.
-My personal favorites is the Polaroid special edition.
-I don't remember other names as it's been ages since I have used them.
+Experiment with your taste and style trying all the config files provided.
+My personal favorite is the Polaroid special edition.
+I don't remember other names as it's been ages since I used them.

 It is suggested not to change much of the setting of the camera app.
 Just load the configuration you want and shoot.